SundropGames/arcaneeringmoddingkit/README.md

 Create mods for Arcaneering: Beyond Automation using this standalone Godot project.

+## Security Notice

+**This modding system is security-safe.** Unlike typical Godot resource loading, mod `.tres` files are never executed as code.
+Instead, they are read as plain text and manually parsed for properties only.
+The export process strips all script references and ExtResource links, ensuring no arbitrary code execution is possible.

 ## Quick Start

 1. **Add assets** to `assets/icons/` and `assets/meshes/`